 Use this online map to find elevated bacteria advisories, precautionary rainfall advisories, closures, and sites with elevated bacteria along Maine’s coast.
 The Maine Healthy Beaches program is a statewide effort to monitor water quality and protect public health at Maine’s participating coastal saltwater beaches.
 For more information on a specific beach, contact the local beach manager.

-SHORELAND AND WETLAND RULES & REGS
+SHORELAND AND WETLAND RULES & REGULATIONS

 Within this website there are additional resources.
 The Protected Shoreland FAQ has answers to the most common questions and additional resources about specific provisions in the Shoreland Water Quality Protection Act.
 NHDES offers a Shoreland Permit Guidance Tool that property owners can use to determine if a project needs a shoreland permit.
 The Consolidated List of Water Bodies Subject to RSA 483-B, the Shoreland Water Quality Protection Act (SWQPA) is a comprehensive list for all communities in NH and can be used to identify if a property is subject to the SWQPA and how to determine the reference line or surface elevation for a public water body.